-Mauritius country profile - BBC News

 Mauritius country profile

-Mauritius, an Indian Ocean archipelago, is seen as a model of stability and economic prosperity in the region.

-Once dependent on sugar exports, the island has built up a strong outsourcing and financial services sector, and an important tourism industry and now boasts one of Africa's highest per capita incomes.
+Once dependent on sugar exports, the island has built up a strong outsourcing and financial services sector, as well as an important tourism industry, and now boasts one of Africa's highest per capita incomes.

-Mauritius claims sovereignty over the Chagos islands, arguing that the archipelago was illegally detached from Mauritius before its independence.

-The Chagos islands lie around 1,000 km to the north-east and are home to the US military base on Diego Garcia.
-Several hundred islanders were expelled to make way for the base.
+Mauritius claims sovereignty over the Chagos Islands, in a dispute with Britain that saw hundreds of islanders deported to make way for a US military base on the island of Diego Garcia in the 1960s.

 - Read more country profiles - Profiles by BBC Monitoring